Community Health

 Sources:

-2017 Racine City Community Health Survey Report,
+2020 Racine County Community Health Survey Report,

 Centers for Disease Control, and